vendorofdoom/clibbon-net/site-holly/hugo/content/portfolio/sitness.md

 {{< figure src="/images/sitness/gen_clouds.gif" alt="A gif of the cloud generation">}}

-*Creating clouds by stretching your arms, swooshing clouds away by bringing your arms back together*
+*Create clouds by stretching your arms apart, "swoosh" clouds away by bringing your arms back together*